 Another year has passed, and once more the chapel is inviting exploration.
 We know the space well enough now to relax in the moment and capture details hitherto unseen.
 With explorers almost entirely absent from the frame, the gentle zooming in and out of the camera seems to capture an aspect of human experience deeper than adventure: our cyclical approaching and withdrawing from faith and/or artistry of many kinds as we navigate our lives.

 Elvis was the tender age of 19 when he recorded “That’s Alright Mama” in “a new, distinctive style” on the Sun label.
 Many of the arrivals at this commune founded in 1973 were of a similar age, seeking to live in a new, distinctive style under the sun.
 A painter’s easel stands overlooking the hillside on which the communal meeting house was built, and the nearby house still contains once-cherished paintings and art books.

-We found this hive of broken creativity temporarily parked on the edge of a highway awaiting its inevitable and imminent collapse.
+We found this broken time capsule of creativity temporarily parked on the edge of a highway awaiting its inevitable and imminent collapse.
 A book on surrealist photography set the tone for the video edit.